 Now many are very comfortable talking about Scriptural covenants (like the covenant with Abraham or David) but they get nervous about admitting the legitimacy of theological covenants, like the Covenants of Redemption, Works and Grace.
 How do covenant theologians justify these terms and ideas since those terms do not occur in Scripture?
 Why not just stick to explicit categories?
 Part of the answer, of course, is that to do justice to Scripture, theologians have often chosen extra-biblical terms as shorthand for important biblical ideas: like the Trinity, or the Son and the Father being homoousias (of the same essence), or even “sanctification” which systematic theologians employ in a broader way than that vocabulary gets used in the New Testament.
 So, what are the biblical justifications given for these theological covenants?
 Here are some good, quick, fairly succinct resources from covenant theologians answering those questions exegetically, with insights from biblical and systematic theology:

 - Where do covenant theologians get the ideas of a (pre-temporal, intra-Trinitarian) Covenant of Redemption or pactum salutis from?
-Kevin DeYoung and I. Packer (see esp. section IV in Packer’s introduction) have given excellent brief expositions and defenses of the Covenant of Works.
+Kevin DeYoung and J. I. Packer (see esp. section IV in Packer’s introduction) have given excellent brief expositions and defenses of the Covenant of Redemption.
 The idea is simple: the Son was granted by the Father, by an eternal arrangement, a people to save and to redeem, to whom the Holy Spirit applies all the benefits of the Son’s covenantal work.
 The covenant of grace manifests this purpose and plan in human history, hence covenant theologians view the plan itself as a covenant of redemption.
 As Kevin DeYoung says: “The covenant of grace in time is made possible by the covenant of redemption from all eternity.”

 - The idea of the Covenant of Works is built upon a number of important exegetical and theological concerns.
 Very recently, both Justin Taylor (very brief article) and Luke Jenner (longer, more elaborate discussion) have made excellent arguments for the biblical legitimacy of the Covenant of Works.
 Briefly, covenant theologians point out that though the word covenant is not found in Genesis 1–2, the idea is clearly there.
 You have a divinely-initiated, binding, living relationship with blessings and obligations between God and Adam, which Adam violates with drastic consequences (Gen 3), and which Hosea 6:7 explicitly comments upon: “like Adam they transgressed the covenant; there they dealt faithlessly with me” (ESV).
 Rightly understood, the concept of the Covenant of Works helps explain and protect the grace of the Covenant of Grace.